 - one exuberant little rat terrier

-The day after “Taking The Oru Plunge,” we did a dry run in our back yard to see if we could even remember how to put our new kayaks together.
+The day after buying our Oru kayaks, we did a dry run in our back yard to see if we could even remember how to put our new kayaks together.

-I made several mistakes – like assembling my entire boat and then realizing I’d forgotten to put the seat in – which left me feeling rather dubious about launching it.
-Remembering Beat’s encouragement when we bought the boats – be patient, you get better at it with practice, the boats become easier to assemble over time as they become less stiff – I set a timer before our maiden voyage and was relieved to see we’d successfully put them together in just over 15 minutes (even though I again put the seat in wrong, this time backwards 😜).
-We’d shaved half the time off our first attempt.
+I made several mistakes, like assembling my entire boat and then realizing I’d forgotten to put the seat in, which left me feeling rather dubious about launching it.
+Remembering Beat’s encouragement when we bought the boats – be patient, you get better at it with practice, the boats become easier to assemble over time as they become less stiff – I set a timer before our maiden voyage and was relieved to see we’d successfully put them together in just over 15 minutes.
+I did, of course, again put the seat in wrong, this time backwards 😜.
+Still, we’d shaved half the time off our first attempt.

 The ultimate goal is assembly in 5 minutes, which may actually be doable.